Shah Nematollah Vali Shrine: Architecture

+The shrine has a dome-shaped arch which is adorned with paintings and has two shells.
 On the southwestern side of the portico behind the shrine, there is a small place where Shah Nematollah Vali spent 40 days and nights worshipping God.
-Its roof is like the hat worn by Sufis and has 12 cracks in it.
-Some verses of the Quran and Persian poems have been written on the walls.
-Chelleh Khaneh was totally damaged during a flood in 1932, but was reconstructed later.
+Chelleh Khaneh, or Forty Nights' House, was totally damaged during a flood in 1932, but was reconstructed later.